-Several other functional forms not shown in Table 2 were also considered, but are not presented here since they either did not result in better accuracy compared to other approximants, or provide only a minor improvement in limited regions of parameter space while complicating the expressions for parameters.
-This is true for example for the double-exponential approximation given by Eq.
-25 but with two different exponent parameters, α_1 and α_2 .
+Several other functional forms were also considered but are not presented here because they either did not result in better accuracy compared to other approximants or provided only a minor improvement in limited regions of parameter space while complicating the expressions for parameters.
+This is true for example for the double-exponential approximation similar to Eq.
+26 but with two different decay rates, $\alpha_1$ and $\alpha_2$ .
 However, it is possible that we missed other accurate approximants.
-It is possible that such improved ansätze could be found, for instance by taking into account the singularities of the analytic extension of the buffer concentration to the unphysical complex-distance plane.
-We note that only RBA captures the branch cut of this analytic extension, which jumps from the physical value b=1 at $x=0^+$ ($r=+\infty$) to the unphysical value $b = -\eta / v$ at $x=0^-$ ($\rho=-\infty$) (see Fig. 6 in (34)).
-Further, as noted above, 2^{nd} -order RBA derived in (19) agrees with the long-range asymptotic expansion of the true solution given by Eq.
-22 up to terms of order x^5 (19, 34).
-Therefore, our initial efforts to construct an improved ansatz were based on modifying the RBA approximant.
-However, so far we failed to find a successful modification of RBA that improves its performance.
+Such improved ansätze could be found, for instance, by taking into account the singularities of the analytic extension of the solution to the unphysical complex-distance plane.
+As we noted above, only RBA captures the branch cut of this analytic extension; further, RBA2 derived in (19) agrees with the long-range asymptotic expansion of the true solution given by Eq.
+22 up to terms of order $x^5$ (34).
+Therefore, our initial efforts to construct an improved ansatz were focused on modifying RBA.
+However, so far, we have failed to find a modification that improves its performance.

-More importantly, the presented approaches can be extended to the study of complex buffers with more realistic Ca2+ binding properties.
-Most of prior modeling efforts, including this study, focused on a simple buffer with one-to-one Ca2+ binding, but most biological buffers possess several binding sites with distinct Ca2+ binding characteristics, such as calretinin and calmodulin (40-42).
-To date, only RBA has been extended to such buffers, and only to 1st order (33).
-However, our preliminary exploration reveals that the series interpolation approach can be extended to such buffers, using a combination of rational and exponential functions, which is a subject of our current work.
-Another direction of potential improvement is relaxing some of the key simplifying assumptions of the model, allowing for simple volumetric Ca2+ extrusion and extension to Ca2+ channel pore of a finite width (16), and exploring the generalization of these methods to the case of two or more channels.
+More importantly, the presented approaches can be extended to the study of complex buffers with more realistic $Ca^{2+}$ binding properties.
+Most prior modeling efforts, including this work, focused on a simple buffer with 1:1 $Ca^{2+}$ binding, whereas most biological buffers possess several binding sites with distinct $Ca^{2+}$ binding characteristics, for instance, calretinin and calmodulin (41-43).
+To date, only

+RBA has been extended to such buffers, and only to first order (33).
+Our preliminary exploration reveals that the series interpolation approach can be extended to buffers with two binding sites, using a combination of rational and exponential functions, which is a subject of our work.
+Another direction of potential improvement is relaxing some of the key simplifying assumptions of the model, allowing for simple volumetric $Ca^{2+}$ extrusion, considering $Ca^{2+}$ channel pore of a finite width (16), and exploring the generalization of these methods to the case of two or more channels.